KevinRoozrokh/KevinRoozrokh/README.md

 My name is `Kevin Roozrokh`. <br>
 Welcome to my Github. <br>
 Open to remote `principal` / `senior level` software engineering `contract work`.
-<br> Check out my skill set below.
+Check out my skill set below.

 ---

+#### About Me:
+I learn really fast.
+New tech or edge computing?
+Count me in. <br>
+I'm much faster at completing finished software than AI. <br>
+I tested it.
+AI can't out code an engineer at my level.
+Not even close.
+I tried. <br>
+I am really, really good at `writing and researching patents`. <br>
+Besides tech, I love animals, classical music, Formula 1 Racing, and Stocks.

+---
 #### ®️ Patents

 Patents written = 19 <br>
-Patents Pending = 9 <br><br>
+Patents Pending = 9 <br>

-I am really, really good at writing patents. <br>
+#### Patent Writing Service
 We sign an NDA. <br>
-Explain your idea. <br>
+Explain your idea, in detail, in writing. <br>
-An invoice will be created. <br>
+An invoice will be created.
+You sign. <br>
-I will have your patent done in 7 days, patent pending. <br>
+I will have your patent done, paid for and submitted in 7 days, unlimited edits. <br>
-You pay invoice.
-(Now youare are a genius inventor and can brag to all you friends. <br
+You pay invoice. <br>
+Now you are a genius inventor and can brag to all you friends! <br>

 ---